sezilla/crop-craft/README.md

 # crop-craft
- mobile app for plant related stuff
+ A mobile application for crop management

+ *not completely developed